Otacrob/Metasploitable3/README.md

 ## 🔟 Attempted Privilege Escalation

-We attempt to exploit Dirty COW, which appears to work but doesn’t yield a root shell directly.
+We attempt to exploit Dirty COW, and after running the script we could finally gain root privileges.

 ![Privilege Escalation Attempt](screenshots/10.Exploiting_And_Updating_Root_Privileges.png)

 ---

+With full system control achieved, the attacker now has unlimited potential to manipulate, exfiltrate, or disrupt any aspect of the machine.

 ## ✅ Conclusion